Skip to main content

 2

-Responding to a Visitation Petition
+Responding to a Petition

 If supervision has just been requested, we prepare a thorough factual response and appear at the hearing to challenge the basis for imposing supervised parenting time conditions.